aqeel-magsi/aqeel-magsi/README.md

   <img src="banner.jpeg" />
 </p>

-- I’m @aqeel-magsi, A PhD student at the Chinese University of Hong Kong.
+- I’m Aqeel Abbas, A PhD student at the Chinese University of Hong Kong.
 - 📫 How to reach me ...
 Aqeelabbas@link.cuhk.edu.hk

 <!---